 The Tool Shop.

-Views inside of the Metro Rail R22 Body Shop.
+The interior of Metro Rail R22 Body Shop.

 A demonstration of this device was given.

 Next stop was the Welder's Shop.
-From here we went back to the break area and got into groups of 15 to take the elevator up to Yard Center Control.
+From here we returned to the break area and were split into groups of 15 to ride the elevator to Yard Center Control.

 The control board in Yard Central.

 Artwork above the break area.
-Once everyone had returned, we headed over to the Car Wash building, our last stop at this shop.
+Once everyone had returned, we walked over to the Car Wash building, our last stop at this shop.

 The new car mock-up.
-After this, we walked back to the bus and once everyone was back aboard, we left the Metro Rail R22 Shop and headed back to Azusa to the Canyon City Barbeque for lunch.
+After this, we walked back to the bus then departed for the ride to Azusa and Canyon City Barbeque for lunch.